OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 For documentation related to this sample, see [Configure your Outlook add-in for event-based activation](https://docs.microsoft.com/office/dev/add-ins/outlook/autolaunch).

 > **Note:** Features used in this sample are currently in preview and subject to change.
 They are not currently supported for use in production environments.
 To try the preview features, you'll need to [join Office Insider](https://insider.office.com/join).
 A good way to try out preview features is to sign up for a Microsoft 365 subscription.
 If you don't already have a Microsoft 365 subscription, get one by joining the [Microsoft 365 Developer Program](https://developer.microsoft.com/office/dev-program).
+For more information on how to use events currently in preview, see the [How to preview](https://docs.microsoft.com/office/dev/add-ins/outlook/autolaunch#how-to-preview) section of the event-based activation article.

 ## Features

-- Use event-based activation to respond to events.
+- Use event-based activation to respond to changes in message recipients during compose mode.
 - Update the message subject to indicate there are external recipients.
 - Add a disclaimer if the message is being sent to external recipients.